What’s the Difference Between Wasps and Hornets?

 Aggressiveness

-Comparing hornets to wasps, hornets are more dangerous since they are more aggressive and can deliver several stings; in addition, hornet stings can occasionally prove lethal to humans.
+Hornets are more dangerous than wasps since they are more aggressive and can deliver several stings; in addition, hornet stings can occasionally prove lethal to humans.

 Wasps are significantly more aggressive than bees; unlike bees, they can deliver many stings when they feel threatened.

 Both of these animals are predators.
-Hornets are social insects, whereas wasps, depending on the species, can either be sociable or solitary in their behavior.
+Hornets are social insects, whereas wasps, depending on the species, can be sociable or solitary.
 Hornets live in colonies.

 Leave a Reply